edriso/portfolio-frontend/README.md

 # Portfolio

-My portfolio project (frontend) using Vue.js and SASS.
+My portfolio using Vue.js and SASS.

 #### Main Features

 - Dark mode
-- Filter works by projects or shorts
+- Filter works
-- Filter by tags
+- Search works by its tag
+- Clean and simplicity

 #### Setup Command